matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

 3. **Execute Test Cases**
 * Execute each test case against the login functionality of the web application
-* Record the actual results and any observed deviations from expected behaviour
+* Record the actual results & any observed deviations from expected behaviour

 4. **Analyse Results**
 * Analyse the results of each test case to identify any errors or unexpected behaviour encountered during the testing process
-* Pay attention to any discrepancies between the expected and actual outcomes
+* Pay attention to any discrepancies between the expected & actual outcomes

-5. **Report and Document Findings**
+5. **Report & Document Findings**
 * Document the findings, including any errors or faults identified during the testing process
-* Report the details of each issue, including steps to reproduce, observed behaviour, and potential impact on the application's functionality or security
+* Report the details of each issue, including steps to reproduce, observed behaviour, & potential impact on the application's functionality or security

-6. **Retest and Verify Fixes**#
+6. **Retest & Verify Fixes**#
-* After developers address the reported issues, retest the affected areas to ensure that the fixes have been successfully implemented and that no new errors have been introduced
+* After developers address the reported issues, retest the affected areas to ensure that the fixes have been successfully implemented & that no new errors have been introduced

-**This way, testers can methodically and structurally identify and address potential errors or faults in software applications, helping to improve the overall quality, reliability, and security of the software**
+**This way, testers can methodically & structurally identify & address potential errors or faults in software applications, helping to improve the overall quality, reliability, & security of the software**